UMM-CSci-3601-S17/lab-2-client-server-design-ailaverne/ANSWERS.md

 Users get `404 Not found` page because the route does not exist in Spark.
 We added a route to Spark in order for it to return the string "Meow".

+#### Describe the contents of the public folder
+- `about.html`: It is a simple HTML file that contains some text and links.
+- `index.html`: It is the landing page for the website.
+It is an HTML file that has links, a picture, and a button.
+When the button is pressed, it calls a non-existent JavaScript function.
+- `users.html`: When the button is clicked, a JavaScript is run that fetches some data from the server and places it in the `<div>` with `id="jsonDump"`.